20/04/1992 - 12/10/1992

 Exposición universal de Sevilla

-Expo 1992 was held to present the new positioning of Spain.
+Registered by the 93rd General Assembly of the BIE on 15 June 1983, Expo 1992 was organised to present the new positioning of Spain.
 As soon as Juan Carlos I ascended the throne after General Franco's death, he announced the country would host a World Expo.
 Sixteen years later, with Expo in Seville, the country was able to exhibit its cultural diversity through the pavilions of the Autonomous Regions and to ensure its position in Europe and on the international stage, in part thanks to the presence of the European Community Pavilion located on the "Avenue of Europe".

 The Expo was prepared for the most part during the Cold War, but its opening took place after it ended, which had important consequences on the organization of the event.
 Following the fall of the Berlin wall and the reunification of Germany, there were no longer two but one pavilion to represent the country.
 Georg Lippsmeier's pavilion designed for the Federal Republic of Germany was chosen for this purpose.
 The USSR pavilion became the Russian Pavilion, while Estonia, Lithuania and Latvia presented themselves as newly independant countries under the common roof of the Baltic countries pavilion.
 The Expo was also impacted by other historical events such as the Gulf War that impeded Iraq from participating.